-For a more mod, '60s-inspired look, draw the tiniest winged eyeliner on the top lash line, and bring the liner to the crease slightly slanting down.
-Eyeliner with a precise tip is best when re-creating this look, as it helps draw the thinner lines and gives clean edges.
+For a more mod, '60s-inspired look, draw the tiniest winged eyeliner on the top lash line and bring the liner to the crease slightly slanting down.
+Eyeliner with a precise tip—Hourglass 1.5MM Mechanical Gel Eyeliner ($20) in Obsidian—is best when recreating this look, as it helps draw the thinner lines and gives clean edges.

-By applying a white liner in the center, you can create a double winged eyeliner look that has some negative space and really opens up the liner.
-For this look, draw on your liquid liner and once it's dried, add a white liner to the center in a thin stroke to create the perception of the negative space.
+By applying a white liner in the center, you can create a double-winged eyeliner look that has some negative space and really opens up the liner.
+For this look, draw on your liquid liner, then add a white liner, like Stila Stay All Day Waterproof Liquid Eyeliner ($23), to the center in a thin stroke to create the perception of the negative space.

-Adding glitter to your double winged liner look certainly doesn't hurt when it looks as good as it does here.
-You can opt for a liner that already has a shimmer finish to it or add glitter on after you've applied the liner—make sure you have a creamy formula that helps make it stick.
+Adding glitter to your double-winged liner look certainly doesn't hurt when it looks as good as it does here.
+You can opt for a liner that already has a shimmer finish to it, such as Sephora Collection Ultimate Gel Waterproof Eyeliner Pencil ($13) in Glitter Aqua, or add glitter on after you've applied the liner—make sure you have a creamy formula that helps make it stick.

-Make a colorful statement with a double winged eyeliner by using a few different hues to create your look.
+Make a colorful statement with a double-winged eyeliner by using a few different hues to create your look.
 Bronze, pastel pink, and lilac, along with metallic pink, help create this stunning liner look, appearing effortlessly painted onto the lids.
-Lime Crime's Venus Pigmented Liquid Eyeliners ($18) come in multiple colors that can help you re-create this look on your own.
+Lime Crime's Venus Pigmented Liquid Eyeliners ($15) come in multiple colors that can help you recreate this look on your own.

-To accentuated the eyes instantly, create a graphic liner look in cobalt blue as your double winged statement.
-Play around with the shapes for the graphic liner until you land on something you really love and feel great wearing.
-This liner in shade Azure from Lancome ($27) is a beautiful blue color.
-And if you're wanting to amp up the look of your eyelashes, try these short cat-eye Lucky Lashes from Glamnetic ($30).
+To accentuate the eyes instantly, create a graphic liner look in cobalt blue as your double-winged statement.
+Play around with the shapes for the graphic liner until you land on something you love and feel great wearing.
+This Diorshow On Stage Liner ($32) in Satin Indigo is a beautiful blue color.

-The nice contrast in size between thin and thick lines is refreshing when wearing double winged eyeliner.
+The nice contrast in size between thin and thick lines is refreshing when wearing double-winged eyeliner.
 You can create your thick line on the lashes, followed by a thinner line drawn in the crease, or flip it on days you want to try something different.
-Tarteist Double Take Eyeliner ($24) can help you create different widths as it has dual sides for eyeliner styles.
+Tarte's Double Take Eyeliner ($25) can help you create different widths as it has dual sides for eyeliner styles.